BSN Nurse Roles & Responsibilities

 - Two years or more of employment in a nursing program in an academic institution within the past five years.

 Salary of Nurse Educator

 The median salary of Nurse Educators is $71,575.
 The degree level for this salary is not stated.
 The schedule for this role when working for a hospital is typically Monday - Friday with 8 hour days, no nights, holidays, or weekends.
 When working for a nursing school as an Adjunct Clinical Instructor the nurse may work onsite with students only one 12-hour shift a week for a semester at a time.
 This role is sometimes part-time or as a second job for a full-time bedside RN.

 Role of Clinical Development Specialist

-The Clinical Development Specialist, or Training & Development Specialist, is responsible for developing new hire orientation and other large training initiatives, providing ongoing training, and creating and implementing new clinical programs and activities for staff.
+The Clinical Development Specialist, or Training & Development Specialist, is responsible for developing new hire orientation and other large training initiatives, providing ongoing training and creating and implementing new clinical programs and activities for staff.
 The Clinical Development Specialist promotes a positive learning environment by using principles of adult learning, quality improvement, and organizational development.
-Evaluating the effectiveness of teaching is an important part of this RNs responsibilities.
+Evaluating the effectiveness of teaching is an important part of these RNs responsibilities.

 How to Become a Clinical Development Specialist

 Many positions for this role are in the hospital setting.
 For this reason, recent acute care experience is often required along with the Basic Life Support (BLS) certificate.
 Applying at the hospital the RN already works is the easiest pathway to making the transition into this role.
 Creating a relationship with the hiring manager and speaking to human resources would also be helpful.

 Required Education, Certifications, and Contact Hours for the Clinical Development Specialist